 After Cosmetic Surgery: Facelifts, Eyelifts and Rhinoplasty

 They way you take care of your skin after a cosmetic surgical procedure can be more complex in contrast to a noninvasive procedure.
 You will have to manage swelling, treat wounds and embark on daily skin care.
-So that you will be able to get the best result.
+So that you will be able to get the result.

 In order to reduce swelling, you can use cold or ice compresses, particularly during the first three days.
 You can also try to sleep with your head elevated in order to reduce swelling that may occur overnight.
 Your doctor will prescribe medications that will assist in minimizing bruising and discoloration.